Tara889/Airbnb-seattle-Exploratory-data-analysis/README.md

     As can be seen above, the 'distance_from_downtown' feature has a negative effect on price.
 As the distance from downtown increases, the price of listing decreases.
 For one       kilometer additional distance from downtown, the price of listing decrease around 3 USD.

+ ## Acknowledgement and Referemces:

+   This data can be downloaded from https://www.kaggle.com/airbnb/seattle